greateidea/di-service/README.md

 ```

 ## Inject Service In React Component
-we provide the decorate `Inject` funtion, which don't need to distinguish whether the service type is ‘function’ or 'class'
+we provide the decorate `Inject` funtion, which don't need to distinguish whether the service is a ‘function’ or 'class'
 ```js
 export default Inject(['serviceName', ...])(ReactComponent);
 ```